 MUSIC & VIDEO

-In the coming weeks, we will start shooting our video for Rocketeer.
+In the coming weeks, we will start shooting our next video for Signals.
 We are always open to new ideas and people who want to work with us on our video projects.
-We plan on producing videos for Circles, Signals and the many other songs we are working on.
+We plan on producing videos for Circles, Nothing Ever Tasted So Good and the many other songs we are working on.
 If you are interested, you can find where and how to contact us on the bottom of the page.
-We’d love to hear from you.
+We’d love to hear from you!

 FOR FEEDBACK, SUGGESTIONS AND BOOKINGS